 - Peak velocity greater than or equal to 3 meters/second

 - Pandiastolic jet in at least one envelope

 Treatment / Management

 Management of rheumatic heart disease can be broken down into prevention and long-term management.
-Primary prevention of rheumatic heart disease centers on speedy recognition of treatment of group A streptococcal pharyngitis to prevent the development of acute rheumatic fever.
+Primary prevention of rheumatic heart disease centers on speedy recognition and treatment of group A streptococcal pharyngitis to prevent the development of acute rheumatic fever.
 Intramuscular benzathine penicillin G is the most widely used antibiotic to treat group A streptococcal pharyngitis.

 If a patient has a proven diagnosis of acute rheumatic fever, the goal of treatment is to suppress the inflammatory response to minimize the effects of inflammation on the heart and joints.
-According to the World Heart Federation, the only cost-effective approach to preventing progression of rheumatic heart disease is secondary prophylaxis in the form of penicillin injections every 3 to 4 weeks to prevent recurrent group A streptococcal infection that causes recurrent episodes of acute rheumatic fever, which leads to progression of rheumatic heart disease.
+According to the World Heart Federation, the only cost-effective approach to preventing the progression of rheumatic heart disease is secondary prophylaxis in the form of penicillin injections every 3 to 4 weeks to prevent recurrent group A streptococcal infection that causes recurrent episodes of acute rheumatic fever, which leads to progression of rheumatic heart disease.
 The optimal duration of secondary prevention is unknown.

-Percutaneous mitral balloon valvuloplasty is the standard first-line therapy for cases of rheumatic mitral stenosis in the absence of regurgitation, arrhythmias and left atrial thrombus.
+Percutaneous mitral balloon valvuloplasty is the standard first-line therapy for cases of rheumatic mitral stenosis in the absence of regurgitation, arrhythmias, and left atrial thrombus.
 Surgical intervention is commonly the mainstay of treatment in severe cases of valvular disease.
 Surgical intervention can either be valve replacement or repair.